 RAP services include Reception Houses that are short term homes for government-assisted refugees.
 These houses provide temporary accommodation for up to two weeks for newly arrived refugees.

-If you want to offer housing in support of Syrian Refugees, contact your municipality directly.
+If you want to offer housing in support of refugees, contact your municipality directly.
 This is a list of all of Ontario's municipalities based on the latest information provided to the Ministry of Municipal Affairs and Housing.

 The Woodgreen Community Services in collaboration with the City of Toronto have a program called H.O.M.E.
 (Housing Opportunities and Marketplace Exchange) that matches refugees with housing, furniture, clothes and other services donated by individuals and companies.
 Refugees, sponsors, landlords or donors must register for access to H.O.M.E online